Tanker Truck Accident Lawyers

 Collisions involving tanker trucks are some of the most cataclysmic accidents on U.S. roads.
 Tanker trucks are large, heavy vehicles that are charged with transporting dangerous and toxic materials.
 While not all tankers carry hazardous contents, many do, and just one distracted moment, one negligent action, is enough to cause a chain reaction of events that ends in disaster.
 Injuries from these types of crashes are often severe in nature and, in some cases, fatal.

 Recovery after being involved in a tanker truck collision is often a long and difficult process.
 Healing from traumatic injuries can take months, even years, and some injuries result in life-long complications.
 The medical costs associated with these types of injuries can be significant.
 If you or someone close to you has been injured in a tanker truck accident, talk to an experienced truck accident attorney before accepting any monetary offer.

-At Brach Eichler Trial Lawyers, we want to make sure victims get the maximum amount of compensation that they are due, not a meager settlement that won’t even cover the cost of tomorrow’s medical appointment.
-For more information on what your case may be worth and how the team at Brach Eichler Trial Lawyers can help you recover compensation, call us at (973) 364-8300.
+At Brach Eichler Injury Lawyers, we want to make sure victims get the maximum amount of compensation that they are due, not a meager settlement that won’t even cover the cost of tomorrow’s medical appointment.
+For more information on what your case may be worth and how the team at Brach Eichler Injury Lawyers can help you recover compensation, call us at (973) 364-8300.
 The consultation is free, and we will take the time to answer your questions and lay out all your legal options.